djacobow/JustBuffers/README.md

 This will create a file defines a class much like the C struct, but which also includes [nlohmann::json](https://github.com/nlohmann/json) and the necessary code so that the class has the ability to be converted to or from JSON.
-If this is something you thin is nice, by all means use it!
-(Of course, using this does at a dep on `nlohmann::json`.)
+If this is something you think is nice, by all means use it!
+(Of course, using this does add a dep on `nlohmann::json`.)

 ## Tests